2015 Columbia Basin Trust

 The Columbia Basin Trust (CBT) supports the efforts of residents in the Columbia Basin to create a legacy of social, economic and environmental well-being in their communities.
 CBT provides funding to deliver a variety of programs and initiatives that support and respond to the needs of the community; one being the Communities Initiatives Program (CIP).
-CIP funds are allocated on a per capita funding formula once a year to CBT's local government partners including the Regional District of Central Kootenay (RDCK).
+CIP funds are allocated annually on a per capita funding formula once a year to CBT's local government partners including the Regional District of Central Kootenay (RDCK).
 The RDCK administers the Communities Initiative Program for the whole Central Kootenay region and each year invites community groups to submit their project proposals.
 RDCK invites public participation and Local Government feedback in the process prior to awarding the funding in June of each year and also posts the results of grants awarded.
-Nelson City Council plays an active role in the CIP approval process for the funding allocated to the City of Nelson.
+Nelson City Council plays an active role during the CIP approval process for funds allocated to the City of Nelson.

 City of Nelson Applications for Funding

-- obtain a hard/paper copy from the RDCK offices at 202 Lakeside Drive, Nelson or the City of Nelson Administration Department, 2nd Floor City Hall, 310 Ward Street, Nelson.
+- obtain a hard/paper copy from the RDCK offices at 202 Lakeside Drive, Nelson OR from the City of Nelson Administration Department, 2nd Floor City Hall, 310 Ward Street, Nelson.

-The City of Nelson Application Guidelines document should also be referenced when completing applications.
-NOTE: The deadline for applications to be submitted to the RDCK is 4:30 p.m.
-PST on Monday March 2, 2015.
+The City of Nelson Application Guidelines document should be carefully referenced when completing applications.
+PLEASE NOTE: The deadline for applications to be submitted to the RDCK is 4:30 p.m on Monday March 2, 2015.
 NB: All applications must be submitted directly to the RDCK and not the City of Nelson.

-All applicants will be invited to deliver a presentation to Council at the April 14, 2014 Committee of the Whole meeting.
-Council will adjudicate the proposals thereafter and make its final recommendations to the RDCK Board on or before May 2, 2014.
-We strongly suggest applicants use this opportunity to explain how to Council how their initiatives align with the City's plans for Nelson's future and be available to answer any questions they may have.
+All applicants will be invited to deliver a presentation to Council at the April 13, 2015 Committee of the Whole meeting.
+Council will adjudicate the proposals thereafter and make its final recommendations to the RDCK Board on or before May 4, 2015.
+We strongly suggest applicants use this opportunity to explain how to Council how their initiatives align with the City's plans for Nelson s future and be available to answer any questions they may have.

-Five Key Areas that City of Nelson applicants should address to strengthen 2014 applications
+Five Key Areas City of Nelson applicants must address to strengthen 2015 applications:

 The City of Nelson is again asking applicants to align project proposals with the City's planning initiatives by adding a 1 - 2 page attachment to their application which clearly demonstrates how the project meets one or many of the City's goals and objectives.
 City Council has requested that applications for funding allocated to the City of Nelson should clearly address the following five areas: